 Trouble is, searching for the perfect running socks can be overwhelming.
 How thick should they be?
 What material?
-Should they be contoured?
-How tall do you want your running socks to be?
+How tall do you want your socks to be?

-Like the best running shoes, the best running socks will be different for everyone.
-And runners often have their quirks about what makes a good sock.
-(One we talked to wears the same ones for days in a row without washing because he's traveling and they can hold up.)
+Like the best running shoes, the best running socks are different for everyone.
+And runners often have their personal ideas on what makes a good sock.

 Regularly $10, these socks are also several dollars cheaper than other leading running socks, so stock up.

-2. Darn Tough Vertex No Show Tab Ultra-Light Cushion Sock
+2. Best for Durability: Darn Tough Vertex No Show Tab Ultra-Light Cushion Sock

 Runners who push the limits need a sock that can go the distance with them.
 The high-quality stitching on this snug, light and supportive Merino wool sock is, well, darn tough.